-Man convicted for killing woman to be sentenced in Maine
+Man, 77, gets life in prison for killing woman in Maine

-AUBURN, Maine (AP) — A Maine man who served decades in prison for stabbing his wife more than a dozen times in front of her daughter is due to be sentenced for a similar crime that happened years later.
+AUBURN, Maine (AP) — A Maine man who served decades in prison for stabbing his wife more than a dozen times in front of her daughter has been sentenced to life in prison for a similar crime that happened years later.

 Seventy-seven-year-old Albert Flick was convicted of stabbing a woman at least 11 times while her twin children watched in 2018 in Lewiston.
-His sentencing is on Friday.
+The Lewiston Sun Journal reports he was sentenced Friday.

 Prosecutors say Flick was infatuated with the victim, Kimberly Dobbie.
 Both the attack in front of a laundromat and Flick’s purchase of two knives were caught on surveillance video.